dariomatias-dev/scroll_infinity/README.md

 - Optional separators between items;
 - Vertical and horizontal scrolling support;
 - Support for initial items;
-- Inserting ranges with `null` values for identification;
+- Inserting ranges with `null` value for identification;
-- Limitation of repetitions;
+- Limitation of retry repetitions;
 - Real item index mapping when using intervals.

 ## How Pagination Works